sneakerhax/TTPs/Penetration_Testing/README.md

 # Penetration Testing
-A set of links that can be used for penetration testing
+A set of resources that can be used for penetration testing

 ### Nmap